Adimserious/drivers-licence-quiz/README.md

 - The main color scheme of the quiz application is burlywood, black and white.

 ## Features
+### Landing Page
-### The Heading
+#### The Heading
 - The heading text which describes the purpose of the application at first sight.
 - The heading is present throughout the entire quiz window; namely: The landing page, start quiz area and result area.
 - The heading is responsive across all devices.

-### The Welcom Text
+### The Welcome Text
-- The welcome text describes further the main purpose of the Quiz.
+- The welcome text describes further the main purpose of the Quiz, located underneath the header. it welcomes the user and give then a brief overview of the quiz they are about to partake on.
 - The welcome is also present throughout the entire quiz window; namely: The landing page, start quiz area.
-- The welcome text is responsive on all devices.
+- The welcome text is responsive on all devices. the background color provides a very good contrast against the body of the website hereby optimising user accessibility.
+- Below the welcome text is a brief description of the next step which can be a sign up or to continue as a guest.

-### The Sign-In And Sign-Up Form
+### Sign-Up Form
-- The form switches between sign in and sign up.
+- The sign up form .
 - The sign up has create username, email, password and confirm password field.
-- While the sign in has enter username. email and password field.
 - The form has a continue as guest botton which helps users to have the look and feel of the quiz before sigining up.

 ### Start Quiz Area